-10 Top-Rated Day Trips from Bruges
+12 Top-Rated Day Trips from Bruges

-As the nearest large town to the north coast, it makes sense to base yourself here if you want to explore Belgium's coastal region further.
-As well as comprising a strip of great shoreline with dune-laden beaches, the country's coast is home to pretty resort towns and the wild and wonderful Het Zwin Nature Reserve, which rolls for miles north to the Dutch border.
+As the nearest large town to the north coast, it makes sense to base yourself here and do day trips to the coastal tourist attractions if you want to explore Belgium's seafront region further.
+As well as comprising a strip of great shoreline with dune-laden beaches, the country's coast is home to pretty resort towns and the wild and wonderful Zwin Nature Park, which rolls for miles north to the Dutch border.

 Early risers here should make their way to the fishing port by 7am to witness the arrival of Zeebrugge's daily flotilla of colorful fishing boats coming in with their catch.
 Afterwards, there's great local photography opportunities in the fish auction hall where the daily catch is sold from 9:30am.